-Approximate number of applications 4,445
+Approximate number of applications 4,092 Number accepted 996 Percentage accepted 24.3%

-Number accepted 825

-Percentage accepted 18.6%

-Students are numerically ranked based upon cumulative GPA.
-A student's class rank is added to his or her transcript only if requested and is shown both numerically and by percentage.
-Final class rankings for the graduating class-which includes December, May, and July graduates for the academic year-are calculated after summer term grades have been recorded.
-Each graduate is then mailed an individual rank statement and summary, along with a final, unofficial transcript.
+Students are numerically ranked, based upon cumulative GPAs at the end of the fall and spring semesters after grades for all classes have been reported and recorded.
+Rankings are done only in combined class groups as follows: 1D/1E; 2D/2E/3E; and 3D/4E.
+Rank information is posted for each group and includes a listing of numerical ranks, as well as a summary of GPA ranges and rank percentages.
+Class rank is added to a student's transcript only if requested and is shown both numerically and by percentile.
+Final class rankings for the graduating class -- which includes December, May, and July graduates for the academic year -- are done after summer term grades have been recorded.
+Each graduate is then mailed an individual rank statement and summary.
+Final ranks are not posted at the law school.